interrogen/hackathon/docs/portal/explore.md

 The API specification will show the request and response messages for all of the available methods for an API.

-**4)** You can also view the specific URL to the API by clicking the arrow in the API specification.
+**Step 4:** You can also view the specific URL to the API by clicking the arrow in the API specification.

 ![API URL](./img/APIURL.png)